quenchaman/antaeus/README.md

 - Return immediately from the controller that activates the billing, so that the client can do other useful work
 - Introduce logging.
 - Test coverage report.
+- It does not seem like a good design to fetch customer inside exchange service and other services, this should be non-nullable parameter to the methods

 #### What I will not do and why
 What: Test DAL level methods